BCG & BCP Configuration FAQs

 QuantityWare BCS implementations for LPG/NGL, LNG and natural gas support both the data entry of absolute or gauge pressure values.
 Crude oil and products CPL calculations do require entry of gauge pressure values.

-The conversion group configuration for LPG/NGL, LNG , natural gas, crude oil and products can thus be made to support entry of either gauge or absolute pressure values – by adding or removing dedicated MQCI pressure calculation functions to the conversion group function module sequence.
+The conversion group configuration for LPG/NGL, LNG , natural gas, crude oil and products can thus be made to support data entry of either gauge or absolute pressure values – by adding or removing dedicated MQCI pressure calculation functions to the conversion group function module sequence.

 I enter a vapor pressure value in bar, and it is converted to the value in kPa, why is that?